kiboschool/course-frontend-web-dev/src/lessons/introduction-to-react/why-react/benefits-disadvantages-of-spas.md

-# Benefits disadvantages of SPAs
+# Benefits and Disadvantages of SPAs

 ## Advantages of Single Page Applications